mrtrpak/Google-Ads-Certification-Training/README.md

 - **Remarketing:** Target users that have already interacted with your ads, website or app so that they'll see your ads more often.
 These users can be in any stage of conversion, as long as they've visited your site or clicked on your ad before.
 They can even return to complete a purchase.
+Minimum number of users a remarketing list must have before being used is 1,000.

 **Targeting Example:**
 Flower shop owner on Mother's Day.
 This year designed an advertising strategy designed for sons.